pixee/docs/docs/code-scanning-tools/codeql.md

 # CodeQL

-Pixee can automatically fix issues detected by [CodeQL](https://codeql.github.com/).
+Pixee can automatically fix and triage issues detected by [CodeQL](https://codeql.github.com/).

+# GitHub Advanced Security

-No setup is required for GitHub Advanced Security users to receive fixes from CodeQL results that are uploaded as Code Scanning alerts.
+No setup is required for GitHub Advanced Security (GHAS) users to receive fixes from CodeQL results that are uploaded as Code Scanning alerts.
+Triage capability is limited in GHAS, so triage is best experienced through [our dashboard](https://app.pixee.ai).